10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 10. Seated Cable Row

-Seated Cable Rows are an excellent cable exercise to build middle back muscles, and this works on the lower back as well.
+Seated Cable Rowsย are an excellent cable exercise for buildingย middle back muscles, and they alsoย work on the lower back.

 It focuses primarily on the muscles in your back, including the latissimus dorsi, rhomboids, and trapezius.
 It also engages your biceps and forearms as secondary muscles.

-This back exercise is done on a cable rowing machine with separate handles and grip position change, the muscle worked involvement.
+This back exercise is done on a cable rowing machine with separate handles, a grip position change, and muscle work involved.

 Seated Cable Rows